rbavery/landsat_L2_qa/README.md

+## First ...
+Thanks to and-viceversa https://github.com/and-viceversa/landsat_L1_qa_tool for the original code which processes level 1 band qa information and the organized overview of the tool.
+Both were relied on heavily for this repo.

 ## Background

 Landsat Level 2 scenes come with a quality assessment band (...pixel_qa.tif) that shows various forms of atmospheric and other interference present in the image.